avarga24/datamgmtguide_READDI-AC/docs/contact_us.md

 # Contact a READDI-AC Staff Data Steward

-!!! warning "Please note:"
-    This portion of the webpage is still under construction!

-Please fill out this form to submit a request to contact a data steward.
+Please fill out [this form](https://forms.gle/AoS1crEoyVWSjSL68) to submit a request to contact a READDI-AC data stewardship group for support!

-(link to google form that will link to a Monday board to help keep track of requests)
+We aim to respond promptly and effectively to streamline your research and collaboration efforts.